EuranetPlus/map-europe/README.md

 ## Updating text

-To change the map heading, subheading, source and text note, please change the text contents of this [configuration file](https://github.com/EuranetPlus/map-europe/blob/main/src/lib/stores/config-text.json).
+To change the map heading, subheading, source and text note, please change the text contents of this [text configuration file](src/lib/stores/config-text.js).
 It contains the entries for all textual elements in English.

 Example:
 To change the text of the heading of the map, change the "heading" entry (text in quotation marks, i.e. "" behind the :).
 To do this, simply click on the pen symbol on the top right side of the file preview window where it says "Edit this file". **_Warning: Please make sure to always enclose the text elemets with quotation marks and do not forget to add a comma after the entry.
 Otherwise the file will not be able to be read and the app may brake._**